-The discussions made it clear that changes in social outlook underlie such policy measures and that the general population may need to be reassured that the protection of the most vulnerable is in the interest of society overall.
-Hearing participants provided several examples of the challenges to achieving change, including: opening the labour market to the young may require concessions from older workers; achieving gender equality necessitates changes in school curricula; and increasing aid to developing countries will depend on convincing taxpayers in donor countries of the merits of such investments.
+26. The discussions made it clear that changes in social outlook underlie such policy measures and that the general population may need to be reassured that the protection of the most vulnerable is in the interest of society overall.
+Participants in the hearing provided several examples of the challenges in achieving change,

-A particular difficulty in implementing the SDGs is that they may require the pursuit of policies that people do not consider priorities in their own lives and that may even be politically unpopular.
-The "My World" platform, which asks citizens around the world to express their policy priorities based on a list of issues that are likely to be covered by the SDGs, found that people are least concerned about issues related to climate change and environmental protection.
-Generally speaking, people tend to be driven by their immediate individual interests rather than a concern with long-term issues such as climate change.
+27. A particular difficulty in implementing the sustainable development goals is that they may require the pursuit of policies that people do not consider priorities in their own lives and that may even be politically unpopular.
+The My World platform, which asks citizens around the world to express their policy priorities on the basis of a list of issues that are likely to be covered by the sustainable development goals, found that people are least concerned about issues related to climate change and environmental protection.
+Generally speaking, people tend to be driven by their immediate individual interests rather than a concern with long-term issues like climate change.
 This makes designing an effective policy response to sustainable development issues particularly difficult.
-Since parliamentarians have a close relationship with their constituents, they are well-placed to promote the long-term measures that need be taken for the SDGs to succeed.
+Since parliamentarians have a close relationship with their constituents, they are well positioned to promote the long-term measures that need be taken for the sustainable development goals to succeed.

-Realizing the transformative aspirations of the SDGs will depend on action at the national level bolstered by enhanced international cooperation.
+Realizing the transformative aspirations of the sustainable development goals will depend on action at the national level bolstered by enhanced international cooperation.
 Parliaments therefore will play a central role in translating and adapting the global agenda into real change on the ground through legislation, fiscal reforms, robust citizen participation, and effective oversight, evaluation and accountability.

-Mr. Ban Ki-moon, Secretary-General of the United Nations
+Ban Ki-moon, Secretary-General of the United Nations

-D.1.
-Regulating the markets
+A. Regulating the markets

-In addition to fiscal policy, proactive market regulation is an important tool that governments can use to advance the SDGs from a human rights perspective.
-While governments have no obligation to provide for all their people directly, governments must be the guarantors of the final outcome.
+- 28. In addition to fiscal policy, proactive market regulation is an important tool that Governments can use to advance the sustainable development goals from a human rights perspective.
+While Governments have no obligation to provide for all their people directly, Governments must be the guarantors of the final outcome.
 The market system is an engine of economic activity and has contributed greatly to the development of nations.
-However, going forward, there needs to be more effective ways of ensuring that market mechanisms better support human well-being and, at a minimum, do not cause harm.

-Left to their own devices, private sector actors who are mostly driven by a profit-seeking logic, will not necessarily work towards people-centred SDGs.
+However, going forward, there need to be more effective ways of ensuring that market mechanisms better support human well-being and, at a minimum, do not cause harm. - 29.
+Left to their own devices, private sector actors, who are mostly driven by a profit-seeking logic, will not necessarily work towards people-centred sustainable development goals.
 As illustrated by the economic and financial crisis of the past few years, it is clear that markets are not self-regulating and that proactive government policies are needed to maintain stable conditions, prevent market failures, and make sure that downturns do not worsen conditions for the poor and the most vulnerable.
 This will require strong and transparent public institutions that can withstand capture by private interests and that are open to public participation and oversight.
 Restoring people's trust in the market mechanism as an engine of development will depend to a large extent on reforming the institutions of government, and of politics in general, consistent with democratic principles of accountability, transparency and participation.